 Driving in bad weather

-Depending on where you are resettled in the US, the weather may be very different from that of your home country.
+Depending on where you live in America, the weather may be very different from that of your home country.
 It may be your first time driving in extreme conditions.

 - If the road is icy or snowy, you should avoid driving.
 If you must drive, go slowly and use snow tires or chains on your tires.
 They can help you stop better in ice or snow.